 12 Tips to Help Your Partner Through SPD

 But one area we thought was lacking information was regarding info for PARTNERS of women with SPD.
-So for anyone whose wife or partner has SPD or Pelvic Girdle Pain (PGP) – another form of severe pelvic pain – read on!
+So for anyone whose partner has SPD or Pelvic Girdle Pain (PGP) – another form of severe pelvic pain – read on!

 If you have found yourself here, you might be in the same position I was ―I had no clue what SPD was.
 I had never heard of it in my life.
-Unfortunately, it came crashing into our lives when I saw my wife crumple to the floor in agony.
+Unfortunately, it came crashing into our lives when I saw my partner crumple to the floor in agony.

 Once we (finally) figured out what was affecting her, I found out quite quickly that SPD meant two things: